RichardBack/PetHotelManagement/README.md

 #### Artifact Selection for ePortfolio:

 This project demonstrates adaptability in transitioning between programming languages and applying object-oriented design principles.
 The migration from **Java** to **Python** highlights using Python’s dynamic features to improve performance.
-Key components of the project include the Pet class, utilizing encapsulation, property decorators, and methods for managing tasks like check-ins and check-outs.
+Key components of the project include the Pet class, which utilizes encapsulation, property decorators, and methods for managing tasks like check-ins and check-outs.
 These enhancements improved operations, showcasing expertise in software engineering, database integration, and problem-solving.
 ___

 ### Artifact Enhancement:

-The codebase migrated from Java to Python to modernize the system, introducing object-oriented improvements.
+The codebase was migrated from Java to Python to modernize the system, introducing object-oriented improvements.
 A base **Pet class** with shared attributes and methods (e.g., grooming for multi-day stays) was implemented, along with subclasses for **Dogs** and **Cats** for pet-specific functions.
 Python’s dynamic typing and clean syntax provided greater flexibility for future expansion.

 - Redesigned System Architecture: Transitioned to a modular design for better flexibility and maintainability.